Apex Professional University Commemorates Twelfth Foundation Day with Grand Celebration - www.lokmattimes.com

 Apex Professional University Commemorates Twelfth Foundation Day with Grand Celebration

-Pasighat (Arunachal Pradesh) [India], May 15: Apex Professional University (APU), situated in Pasighat, Arunachal Pradesh, marked its twelfth Foundation ...
+PNN Pasighat (Arunachal Pradesh) [India], May 15: Apex Professional University (APU), situated in Pasighat, Arunachal Pradesh, marked its twelfth ...

 Pasighat (Arunachal Pradesh) [India], May 15: Apex Professional University (APU), situated in Pasighat, Arunachal Pradesh, marked its twelfth Foundation Day with great enthusiasm and participation from esteemed guests and students alike.
 The week-long celebration, spanning from May 4th to May 10th, 2024, witnessed a variety of cultural, sports, and literary events, engaging many students.